dappforce/subsocial-docs/docs/tokenomics/Token-distribution.md

 - 10% - Private token sales (with 24.5% of this 10% being unlocked at TGE, and the rest vesting monthly over 2 years)
 - 25% - Team and advisors (vesting monthly over 2 years)
 - 65% - Ecosystem development:
-  - 25% Kusama Parachain Crowdloan (vesting monthly over 2 years)
+  - 25% to the Kusama Parachain Crowdloan (vesting monthly over 2 years)
-  - 15% On-Chain Treasury (2% unlocked at TGE, vesting monthly over 24 months)
+  - 15% to the On-Chain Treasury (2% unlocked at TGE, vesting monthly over 24 months)
-  - 10% Marketing (2% unlocked at TGE, vesting monthly over 24 months)
+  - 10% for Marketing (2% unlocked at TGE, vesting monthly over 24 months)
-  - 5% Content Creators (vesting monthly over 12 months)
+  - 5% to Content Creators (vesting monthly over 12 months)
-  - 5% Collators (vesting monthly over 12 months)
+  - 5% to Collators (vesting monthly over 12 months)
   - 5% to existing communities: Polkadot, Kusama, Steem, Hive (starts vesting monthly in month 3, until 36 months after TGE)

 The initial circulating supply will be 2.95 million tokens, with an initial total supply of 100 million tokens.